Bluemoondragon07/Obsidian-amazing-snippets/CSS banners, icons, & More.md

 ```

 # Credits
-Special thanks to emkay, who did most of the banner code in [an Obsidian thread](https://forum.obsidian.md/t/css-how-to-style-the-first-image-in-a-note/52839/)!
+Special thanks to efemkay, who did most of the banner code in [an Obsidian thread](https://forum.obsidian.md/t/css-how-to-style-the-first-image-in-a-note/52839/)!